david-xhk/binary_tree/README.rst

 About
 *****

-binary_tree provides a Node object and some useful tools like constructors and tree traversals for a binary tree data structure.
+binary_tree provides a Node object and some useful tools for a binary tree data structure.

 ========
 Features